-If you or someone you know have been served with a restraining order it is going to be essential to gain the services of an attorney who has your best interests at heart.
-An attorney will be able to look at the evidence leading up to the restraining order and then formulate a proper defense plan.
+If you or someone you know has been served with a restraining order it is going to be essential to gain the services of an attorney who has your best interests at heart.
+A restraining order lawyer will be able to look at the evidence leading up to the restraining order and then formulate a proper defense plan.

 In Miami, Florida a restraining order can be filed for different types of violence.
 The purpose behind an individual filing for a restraining order is primarily for safety issues.
 The purpose of restraining orders is to prevent violence or continued violence.
 The four types of restraining orders that are typically filed are to protect an individual from the following:

 - Dating violence

 If you or someone you that you know has been served with any of the above restraining orders in Miami, Florida it is going to be necessary get an attorney that can take you through the court proceedings.
 The number of individuals that get a final injunction through the court every year because they choose to represent themselves is countless.
 By working with a restraining order lawyer who has had experience in dealing with restraining orders you are certain to have a fair hearing.

 The penalties that can come with restraining orders are as followed:

 - If you live under the same roof as the individual who filed the restraining order you will be forced to leave the property until further notice